sweagleExpert/integrations/gitlabCICD/readme.md

 - For upload task you could take it as a whole, just setting the correct input file/directory,
 - For deploy task, just the "before_script" part with parameters should be put in your "before_script" of your own deployment tasks
 (only requirement is that these tasks should be in a stage after stage containing "uploadConfiguration")
-- Replace all calls using "/sweagle_scripts" path by the path where you put Sweagle scripts
+- Take variables block on top of the file and replace values for variables you are using, like SWEAGLE_SCRIPTS_DIR by the path where you put Sweagle scripts

 That's all !